 Minimizes Urinary Tract Infections

-This indicates the percent of residents that sustained a urinary tract infection.
-UTI's are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
-UTI's are routinely caused by a nursing home with worse hygiene protocols.
-Nevertheless, this metric could be skewed for some nursing homes due to inconsistent reporting standards for these infections.
+This figure is an indication of the percentage of long-term stay residents that suffered from urinary tract infections.
+UTI's could be an indication of a facility with worst hygiene practices.
+Nevertheless, this metric can be skewed for certain facilities due to inconsistent reporting standards for infections.